henrikbulldog/RepositoryFramework/README.md

 Well, I decided that the Repository Framework should support these scenarios, because that was what I needed in my current project:
 * A repository that supports the classical CRUD operations: Create, Read, Update and Delete.
 * A repository that only supports a subset of CRUD, for example a read-only repository.
-* A repository that supports Layered Executrion Trees (LET) or IQuerable, such as Entity Framework.
+* A repository that supports Layered Executrion Trees (LET) or Linq to SQL, such as Entity Framework.
 * A repository that does not support LET, such as a repository that calls a legacy data access framework or a downstream API.
 * A repository that supports data paging and sorting.

 ## What Does IUnitOfWork Do ?
 Gives you the opportunity to control when changes are committed to the data storage by calling the method SaveChanges().

-## Interfaces for Queryable (LET) Repositories
+## Interfaces for Repositories that Support Linq to SQL
-These interfaces are typically used by LET repositories, and are used in the Entity Framework Core implementation in RepositoryFramework.EntityFramework:
+These interfaces are typically used by repositories that support Linq to SQL, and are used in the Entity Framework Core implementation in RepositoryFramework.EntityFramework:
+* IUnitOfWork
 * IRepository
 * IGetQueryable
 * IFindQueryable

-## Interfaces for Non-Queryable (LET) Repositories
+## Interfaces for Repositories with No Support for Linq to SQL
-These interfaces are typically used by Non-LET repositories:
+These interfaces are typically used by repositories with no support for Linq to SQL:
 * IRepository
 * IGet
 * IFindFilter